mukundvijay123/videoDownloader/README.md

 1. Package the app into a binary using pyi-makespec.
 2. Make a dynamic webpage for showing download progress and showing the URL metadata .
 3. Add support for downloading playlist.
+4. Adding a download queue and downloader threads.